alco-company/mortimer-bellis/WORKLOG.md

 * add kiosk link to form
 * add pincode to users (and manage it)
 * bug fixes on user and user_mailer
+* trying to fix migration error in production

 ### 05/11/2024